sternbert/digital-garden-jekyll-template/_notes/vision.md

+---
-# Effective people have a strong vision of what they’d like to achieve
+title: Effective people have a strong vision of what they’d like to achieve
+---

 ## Why is a vision important?
 * A big, ambitious goal gets you excited and makes you want to get up in the morning.
 It makes things exciting and worthwhile.
 When you don’t do this, you can get stuck in the rut of the everyday.